Super Covering Maps: Coverings in String Theory

-with $w_i$ odd, which are dual to correlators of super twist operators in the orbifold.
+with $w_i$ odd.
+Correlators of these fields are dual to correlators of super twist operators in the orbifold.
 The OPE of the fields $\xi^+,\eta^+$ with this state has a pole of order $\frac{w+1}{2}$, while that of $\xi^-,\eta^-$ has a zero of order $\frac{w-1}{2}$.
 As is discussed in \cite{Dei:2020zui}, in the free field realisation, extra care needs to be taken when defining a correlator.
 After the dust has settled, for a genus zero worldsheet it is given by

 We briefly explain the extra components of this correlator.
 The modes of

 appear because of the application of super charges used in the definition of correlators in the hybrid formalism \cite{Berkovits:1999im}.
 This is similar to picture changing in the RNS formalism.
 The $W$ field is the vacuum with respect to the $\mfr{psu}(1,1|2)_1$ algebra, but is necessary to balance an extra charge in the free field realisation.
 Its explicit form is given in \cite{Dei:2020zui}, but we will only need the property that the OPE of $\xi^\pm$ and $\psi^\pm$ with $W$ has a first order zero.